-Youth Group Christ’s Youth Group exists to walk alongside teenagers.
+Christ’s Youth Group exists to walk alongside teenagers.
 We strive to provide a safe environment for our young people in all that we do.
 This is a time to be, to have fun, and to nurture their faith.
-We encourage our teenagers to invest themselves in the life of our church through Worship, Small Groups, Games, larger community gathers. and much much more.
+We encourage our teenagers to invest themselves in the life of our church through Worship, Small groups, Games, larger community gathers. and much much more.

 CELC Youth is open to all students in grades 8-12.
 Friends are welcome!

 The All Saints Confirmation Camp, is a partnership of 20+ synod congregations, held in June, many from the Gettysburg, Hanover, and Chambersburg Conferences.
 Pastors and youth leaders from the various member congregations comprise the staff who lead small group teachings and conversations on a variety of topics related to Confirmation faith formation, Topics include, but are not limited to:

 The Sacraments: Holy Communion & Baptism

 Youth in the first two years of Confirmation participate in these small group conversations held each morning and gather with their friends and leaders from their home congregations for conga-time, or “congregation-time,” each day after lunch.
 Afternoons are spent participating in traditional camp activities like swimming, games, crafts, with cabin groups, and Nawakwa staff.
 Evenings are community activities like campfires, skit nights, outdoor camp games, and inspired worship often held in the beautiful natural chapels dotting the Nawakwa countryside.